-Line Managers will ensure that relevant staff receive adequate training on this policy and any supporting processes applicable to their role.
+Line Managers will ensure that relevant colleagues receive adequate training on this policy and any supporting processes applicable to their role.

-The breach of this policy by an employee, director or officer of the company may lead to disciplinary action being taken in accordance with our disciplinary procedure.
-Serious breaches may be regarded as gross misconduct and may lead to immediate dismissal further to our disciplinary procedure.
+The breach of this policy by an employee, director or officer of the Company may lead to disciplinary action being taken in accordance with the Company’s Disciplinary Procedure.
+Serious breaches may be regarded as gross misconduct and can lead to immediate dismissal.

-Everybody to who whom this policy applies will be expected to co-operate fully with any investigation into suspected breaches of this policy or any related processes or procedures.
+All colleagues will be expected to co-operate to the fullest extent possible in any investigation into suspected breaches of this policy or any related processes or procedures.

-If any part of this policy is unclear, clarification should be sought from the local HR Manager.
+If any part of this policy is unclear, clarification should be sought from the People & Culture Team.

-This Anti-slavery policy will be reviewed by the Company’s board of directors on a regular basis.
+This Anti-Slavery Policy will be reviewed by the Executive Board on a regular basis.

 This notice reflects the Company’s current practice.
 A-Gas will update the notice from time to time to reflect legal and operational requirements.